Gealber/devto-cli/README.md

 ## Profile Images
 * Retrieve retrieve a user or organization profile image information by its corresponding username
     * `./devto profile_images <username>`

+# Valid aclaration

+The field `body_markdown` on operations like the creation of an article, expect a path to a markdown file.
+With the content of the article you want to published.

 # TODO
 From now on, I need to refactor and improve user experience.